 Family farms feature a variety of gourds for your autumnal mood and Halloween creations.
-You could find a kid fest, a down home farm experience, or even a keepsake glass pumpkin.
+You could find a kid fest, a down home farm experience, do a little wine tasting, and find the perfect pumpkins for your seasonal decor.

 Eastside Seasonal farm and Pumpkin Patch, Santa Rosa